lilyosah/tech-knowledgebase/Accessibility/Independent Study Plan.md

 - Software
 	- What is the responsibility of the software?
 	- Design
-		- It's hard to bring disabled people in to get feedback
+		- It's hard to bring disabled people in to get feedback (Participatory design)
 			- [[Disability Studies as a Source of Critical inquiry for the field of assistive technology]]
 	- Coding
 		- Challenges for coders here - it's unclear how to implement the solutions that are advocated for on something like W3